Helen Hallows: The nurtured artist

 Has Helen's story or work inspired you to create in a new way?
 Let us know in the comments below.

-6. jeanne gray says:
+• jeanne gray

 oh helen. i am thrilled to have, yet again, another opportunity to learn from you